Limych/ha-narodmon/README.md

 1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 1. Search for "Narodmon".
 1. Click Install below the found integration.
-1. _If you want to configure component via Home Assistant UI..._\
+1. <del>_If you want to configure component via Home Assistant UI..._\
-    in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon".
+    in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon".</del>
 1. _If you want to configure component via `configuration.yaml`..._\
     follow instructions below, then restart Home Assistant.